Baseline Needs Before Training

 Enrichment

 Enrichment refers to activities your dog can engage in that provide mental exercise and entertainment.
 This is particularly important for “busy” dogs who get into trouble when bored.
 This is just as important as physical exercise, especially if there are long periods of time that your dog is being asked to just chill at home.
+The best enrichment strategies for any particular dog are usually ones that enable him to express his natural “doggy” behaviors in an appropriate way.
 Here is an article with all kinds of ideas for providing your dog with mental enrichment.

 Health